Duxah/FreePCB-2/README.md

 ### [`Get started with FreePcb-2`](/How_to.md)

-The text of this site is a translation from foreign language using Google inc. ©2019-2021
+The text of this site is a translation from foreign language using Google inc. ©2019-2021 *If you want to improve the translation of this content, please send your file by email